Scroll to Explore

 Shop ‘till you drop

-Cooler weather means a very legitimate excuse to indulge in shopping.
-There are so many awesome local brands to check out in Byron Bay.
+With so many awesome local brands to check out in Byron Bay, the cooler weather is the perfect excuse (as if you needed one) to indulge in a little retail therapy.
 We recommend heading to the Industrial Estate where you will find local labels such as Naganta, Rowie The Label, Tigmi Trading, and, of course, sustainable St. Agni (our personal favourite) among others.
 We love St. Agni so much we’ve dressed our entire Experience Curator team in their clothing.
 Pop past the front desk at Crystalbrook Byron for some outfit inspo.

 Two Women Looking At Clothes Smiling

-Grab your runners, togs, a bottle of water and head out to explore some of the many waterfalls near Byron Bay.
-Our favourite, Minyon Falls, is a 9km track and has a creek at the bottom where you can take a dip or grab a few totally insta-worthy pics of the 100-metre-tall waterfall.
+Winter in Byron Bay is made for chasing waterfalls.
+Grab your runners, togs, and a water bottle, and explore some of the region’s most scenic falls.
+Our favourite, Minyon Falls, is a 9km track with a creek at the bottom where you can take a dip or grab a few insta-worthy pics of the 100-metre-tall waterfall.
 We also love Killen Falls, located between Byron and Ballina.
 Don’t forget to pick up some snacks from the picturesque village of Tintenbar first.

 Crystalbrook Byron’s infinity swimming pool is heated to a delicious 27 degrees which means wallowing in the warm water is a year-round (highly encouraged) activity.
-And while it might be a tad too chilly to laze on the loungers, the sauna is located within the pool area which makes it perfect for a bit of post-pool heat therapy.
+And while it might be a tad too chilly to laze on the loungers in winter, the sauna is located within the pool area which makes it perfect for a bit of post-pool heat therapy.

 It’s a must.
 Have you always put it off because you’ve been visiting during summer and the heat is just *too much*?
 We recommend going really early (just after sunrise).
 The light at either end of the day is seriously spectacular.
 Jump on the track near the corner of Lawson and Massinger Streets in town and head off.
 There are lots of stairs and big hills in parts, but it’s all very worth it.
 The views will blow your mind.
 If you are walking between August and November, you will be blessed with many whale sightings and most likely dolphins as well.